Astrid123456789/spam/README.md

 * **Combined training** provides a practical compromise: slightly lower accuracy but much better generalization across domains.
 * **Precision–recall trade-offs** vary significantly by domain, reflecting differences in message structure and vocabulary.
 * **CountVectorizer with unigrams and Logistic Regression** proved to be an effective, interpretable, and efficient baseline for spam detection.

+---

+## Optimal Preprocessing Configuration

+To be determined in the upcoming pipeline phase, where multiple preprocessing strategies (e.g., TF-IDF, n-grams, lemmatization) will be evaluated and compared.
+The current notebook used a fixed configuration (lowercasing, digit replacement with `<NUM>`, stopword removal, and `CountVectorizer` with unigrams) as a consistent baseline.

+---

+## Practical Deployment Recommendations

+Deployment considerations will be developed in the pipeline stage.
+These will include model persistence (saving/loading), integration into an application for real-time spam detection, and strategies to handle new or unseen domains.
+At this stage, the focus is limited to experimental evaluation and performance comparison.